best midjourney alternatives

 Platforms: Web

-Blue Willow is an interesting alternative to Midjourney that has amassed more than 300 million users on its Discord server.
-It’s completely free to use and runs on user donation.
-You can join the Blue Willow Discord server and enter your prompt to generate images then and there.
+Blue Willow is an interesting alternative to Midjourney that amassed more than 300 million users on its Discord server in just a few months.
+It’s free to use for up to 20 images.
+Blue Willow has now been acquired by LimeWire and you no longer need to join its Discord server to generate AI images.
 People are using Blue Willow to create logos, characters from comics, digital artwork, landscapes, graphic concepts, and more.

 I tried some prompts, and it generated some decent images.
 But talking about realistic scenes, well, Blue Willow falls short of Midjourney.
 Nevertheless, for any kind of digital art or graphics, Blue Willow does an excellent job.
 Though, what I liked the most about this tool is that it generates images within a minute despite the large user base, which is cool.
 To sum up, Blue Willow is a promising free alternative to Midjourney and you should definitely give it a try.